sfermigier/presentations/2025-roadmap-alliance/presentation.md

 **Emblematic Actions**:
 1.  **Form a European Open Source Advisory Council** Establish a high-level body of experts to guide funding, promote best practices, and ensure critical projects remain under European stewardship.
-2.  **Provide Support for Cyber Resilience Act (CRA) Compliance** Offer dedicated resources to help European projects achieve CRA certification, turning compliance into a mark of quality and trust.
+2.  **Align with Existing Compliance and Data Sovereignty Standards** Ex.: Offer dedicated resources to help European projects achieve CRA certification, turning compliance into a mark of quality and trust.
 3.  **Promote Active Participation in Governance** Incentivize and support the active involvement of European experts in the decision-making bodies of key international foundations.
+4.   **Ensure Long-Term Sustainability for Critical European Projects** To provide stable stewardship for foundational technologies.

 ---